hsduesseldorf/BusinessAnalyticsA/cases/008-timeseries-forecasting/README.md

 **Team setup:** 2 to 3 students.

-### 1. Purpose
+### 2. Story
-> "Tell me about the future."
+> "Prediction is very difficult, especially if it's about the future."
+[Niels Bohr](https://en.wikipedia.org/wiki/Niels_Bohr)

-**Me:** *Can you predict from my sales figures in Excel?*
+**Me:** *Can you predict my sales figures from this Excel file?*

 **You:** *No problem, I'm a Python hero!*

-### 2. Functional Requirements / Expected Results
+### 3. Functional Requirements / Expected Results
 Create a command line tool, named **tspredict.py** that...

-1. ...spins up a web server and nice helpful web page where users can easily predict time series from files they can upload (csv, txt, xls, xlsx etc.).
+1. ...spins up a web server and nice and simple to use web page where users can easily predict time series from files they can upload (csv, txt, xls, xlsx etc.).

-2. ...The uploaded file needs to be analysed and processed automatically.
+2. ...the uploaded file needs to be analysed and processed automatically.
   - understand the format and structure of the file (e.g. are headers defined)
   - detect column types and contents (e.g. date field, value fields, attribute fields)